 Careers360 Logo

-NCERT Solutions for Exercise 3.2 Class 9 Maths Chapter 3 - Coordinate Geometry
+NCERT Solutions for Class 9 Maths Chapter 3 Exercise 3.2 - Coordinate Geometry

-NCERT Solutions for Exercise 3.2 Class 9 Maths Chapter 3 - Coordinate Geometry
+NCERT Solutions for Class 9 Maths Chapter 3 Exercise 3.2 - Coordinate Geometry

-What is the name of horizontal and the vertical lines drawn to determine the position of any point in the Cartesian plane?
+Q1 (i) Write the answer of each of the following questions: What is the name of horizontal and the vertical lines drawn to determine the position of any point in the Cartesian plane?

 Answer:

-What is the name of each part of the plane formed by these two lines?
+Q1 (ii) Write the answer of each of the following questions: What is the name of each part of the plane formed by these two lines?

 Answer:

-Q1 (iii) Write the answer of each of the following questions:
+Q1 (iii) Write the answer of each of the following questions: Write the name of the point where these two lines intersect.

 Answer: